Park is closed

 Gondwana also forms part of the world heritage name for this area—Gondwana Rainforests of Australia World Heritage Area.
 This area protects forests that once covered most of the southern supercontinent Gondwana that contain some of the most ancient plants in Australia.
 This area protects warm temperate, cool temperate, subtropical and dry rainforests as well as nearly all of the world’s Antarctic beech cool temperate rainforest.
 This World Heritage site provides a home for many rare and threatened plants and animals and ancient life forms—many link back to the original landform of Gondwana.

-Phytophthora spp. are soil fungus that causes plant diseases such as phytophthora root rot.
+Phytophthora spp. are soil pathogens that causes plant diseases such as phytophthora root rot.

-Phytophthora fungus grows through the root system (and sometimes the stem) of a plant, destroying it and preventing the plant from absorbing water and nutrients.
-Once the fungus has spread through the root system of a plant, it releases spores into the surrounding soil, which can then spread.
+Phytophthora grows through the root system (and sometimes the stem) of a plant, destroying it and preventing the plant from absorbing water and nutrients.
+Death can result once it has spread through the root system of a plant, it releases spores into the surrounding soil, which can then spread.
 When conditions become favourable for the spores, they will germinate and infect new plants.

 What is amphibian chytrid fungus?